bobvanderlinden/softwarebakeryblog/articles/recovering-commits-with-git.markdown

     fd9e098 Another change to file
     98b88cc My first change

-If you weren't sure it was the right commit yet, you can do a checkout of the commit to look at its files more easily:
+If you weren't sure it was the right commit yet, you can do a checkout of the commit before resetting to look at its files more easily:

-    $ git checkout 23b34jb53j4h5b3
+    $ git checkout fd9e098

-Though do remember to checkout to master when you're done going through its files:
+Though do remember to checkout to your previous branch when you're done going through its files:

     $ git checkout master

 ### Lost and found
-Instead of using `git reflog` to find your lost commits, you can also use fsck to find 'dangling' commits for you.
+Instead of using `git reflog` to find your lost commits, you can also use Git's fsck to find 'dangling' commits for you.
 If we go back to our example we can do a reset again to 'lose' our latest commit:

     $ git reset --hard 98b88cc